ChristianPari/Pre-API-Projects/Calendar_Navigation/Personal_Work/Version004/README.md

-This version will consist of a main heading that displays the date, a button below that allows the user to changed the date by select elements if they want, another button that allows the user to make a note for that date and then (maybe either have the note appear below or in like a side column? or maybe there is a button below or next to the previous buttons that allow the user to reveal/show the notes below like a toggle?).
+This is version 4 of my calendar navigation program.
+I wanted to make the UI feel more like a widget for now until I really get to the point of making an actual calendar.
+This program allows the user to change dates, make notes for the selected date and if the note section becomes longer than the display box it becomes a scrollable div, and then the user can choose to hide or show the notes section, which has some CSS transitions to make it feel more smooth.

+`demo will be added soon`